open-telemetry/oteps/text/entities/0256-entities-data-model.md

    </tr>
 </table>

-We say that an Entity mutates (changes) when one or more of its descriptive attributes changes.
+We say that an entity mutates (changes) when one or more of its descriptive attributes changes.
 A new descriptive attribute may be added, an existing descriptive attribute may be deleted or a value of an existing descriptive attribute may be changed.
-All these changes represent valid mutations of an Entity over time.
-When these mutations happen the identity of the Entity does not change.
+All these changes represent valid mutations of an entity over time.
+When these mutations happen the identity of the entity does not change.

 When the entity's state is changed it is expected that the source will emit a new EntityState event with a fresh timestamp and full list of values of all other fields.

-Entity event producers are recommended to periodically emit events even if the Entity does not change.
+Entity event producers are recommended to periodically emit events even if the entity does not change.
 In this case the Type, Id and Attribute fields will remain the same, but a fresh Timestamp will be recorded in the event.
 Producing such events allows the system to be resilient to event losses.
-Even if some events are lost eventually the correct state of the Entity is more likely to be delivered to the final destination.
+Even if some events are lost eventually the correct state of the entity is more likely to be delivered to the final destination.
 Periodic sending of EntityState events also serves as a liveliness indicator (see below how it can be used in lieu of EntityDelete event).